 SessionClassID provides a way for the Application Manager and the Policy Server to group Gates into different classes with different authorization characteristics.
-For example, one could use the SessionClassID to represent some prioritization or preemption scheme that would allow either the Policy

-Server or the CMTS to preempt a pre-authorized Gate in favor of allowing a new Gate with a higher priority to be authorized.
+For example, one could use the SessionClassID to represent some prioritization or preemption scheme that would allow either the Policy Server or the CMTS to preempt a preauthorized Gate in favor of allowing a new Gate with a higher priority to be authorized.

 Direction indicates whether the Gate is for an upstream or downstream flow.
 Depending on this direction, the CMTS MUST reserve and activate the DOCSIS flows accordingly.
+For Multicast Gates the CMTS needs to only support flows or gates in the downstream direction.

-Authorized Timer limits the amount of time the authorization must remain valid before it is reserved (see 6.2).
+Authorized Timer limits the amount of time the authorization must remain valid before it is reserved (see Section 6.2).

-Reserved Timer limits the amount of time the reservation must remain valid before the resources are committed (see 6.2).
+Reserved Timer limits the amount of time the reservation must remain valid before the resources are committed (see Section 6.2).